phpredis/phpredis/README.markdown

 *value*

 ##### Return value
-*BOOL* True in case of success, False in case of failure.
+*Bool* True in case of success, False in case of failure.

 ##### Examples
 <pre>